 - If no group has reserved a study room, an individual student may use the room with the understanding that they may be asked to leave by a group with a reservation.

 - The same library food and drink policies apply to the small group study rooms and are posted on the doors.
+Due to COVID-19 concerns, only beverages in spill-resistant containers, such as travel mugs, sports bottles and those with twist-off caps, are permitted.
+All food is prohibited.

 - Please remember that the rooms are not soundproof, so be considerate of your fellow classmates studying around you.